-Given recent concerns over sexting, in our survey we asked students in grades 7-11 specific questions on this issue.
-The findings from these questions will be discussed more fully in a subsequent report; however, in the context of cyberbullying, our data suggests that the overlap between sexting and online meanness is guite small.
+Given recent concerns over sexting, in our survey we asked students in grades 7-11 who have access to cell phones specific questions on this issue.
+The findings from these questions will be discussed more fully in a subsequent report; however, in the context of cyberbullying, our data suggests that the overlap between sexting and online meanness is quite small.

-Only four percent of students in grades 7-11 report that they have forwarded a sext that someone had sent them to someone else.
+• Only four percent of students in grades 7-11 with access to cell phones report that they have forwarded a sext that someone had sent them to someone else.

-You're Going to Get It" - Dealing with Threats Online
+> You're Going to Get It" - Dealing with Threats Online

-- Thirty-one percent of students report that someone has threatened them online. - o The majority of these students report this is a rare occurrence (once a year or less). - Only nine percent of these students report receiving online threats on a regular basis (once a month or more). - The majority of the students (70%) who report receiving threats once a month or more do not see them as a serious problem. - One third of students who receive online threats once a month or more three percent of the total sample - report that these are sometimes, or often, serious problems for them.
+- Thirty-one percent of students report that someone has threatened them online. - The majority of these students report this is a rare occurrence (once a year or less). - Only nine percent of these students report receiving online threats on a regular basis (once a month or more). - The majority of the students (70%) who report receiving threats once a month or more do not see them as a serious problem. - One third of students who receive online threats once a month or more three percent of the total sample report that these are sometimes, or often, serious problems for them.